Travel I-75

 Intelligent Transportation Systems (ITS) are advanced applications designed to provide innovative services relating to different modes of transport and traffic management.
 These systems enable users to be better informed and make safer, more coordinated, and ‘smarter’ use of transport networks.

-Why add ITS Technology to I-75?
+Why did we add ITS Technology to I-75?

-Improve Safety and Mobility through active traffic management with the ability to:
+Improved Safety and Mobility through active traffic management with the ability to:

 • Automatically detect incidents and respond faster